ran0027/etsy-candle-pricing-model/README.md

 ## Repository Structure

-├── Images
-├── rawData
+├── Archives
-├── zippedData
+├── images
-├── EDA.ipynb
+├── model_data
-├── Presentation.ipynb
+├── .gitignore
 ├── README.md
+├── notebook.ipynb
+├── presentation.pdf
-└── Presentation.pdf
+└── requirements.txt

+## Reproducibility

-To reproduce the final and intermediate models on your own machine, create a virtual environment using the packages listed in requirements.txt, and utilize the data in model_data/data.csv.
+To reproduce the final and intermediate models on your own machine, clone this repository, create a virtual environment using the packages listed in requirements.txt, and run the notebook 'notebook.ipynb' (this will automatically utilize the data stored in model_data/data.csv.)

+## More Information

 For more information, please see the [presentation](presentation.pdf) and the [Jupyter notebook](notebook.ipynb).